shubh24/shubh24.github.com/_posts/2017-08-12-Indiahacks ML Hackathon -- Predict the number of lanes [LIVE BLOG].md

 **August 13, 05:49** Good morning!
 Damn, i'm back at 13th now.

-**August 13 06:27** Looking into feature engineering again, had missed out on some variants of "Lane Road Ratio", gave me a boost to 8th place :)
+**August 13, 06:27** Looking into feature engineering again, had missed out on some variants of "Lane Road Ratio", gave me a boost to 8th place :)

+**August 13, 08:07** Having a couple half-hearted dabs at other models, i've decided to stick with xgboost and improve on my feature engineering.
+Trying out ideas, testing aggressively.
+The leaderboard seems to have calmed down lately, less than two hours to go.
+I'm hanging in there at 9th.
+Feels like this competition is going to be more about who is going to overfit less.